Is Coconut Oil Good for Your Skin? Here's What Dermatologists Say

-Coconut oil is one of those ingredients that has as much potential in the kitchen as it does your skincare routine.
+Coconut oil is one of those ingredients that has as much potential in the kitchen as it does in your skincare routine.
 But for every article that touts it as a beautifying elixir, another says that coconut oil for skin is overrated.
 So how beneficial is adding coconut oil to your skincare routine, really?

 That depends, starting with the type of coconut oil you use on your skin.
-"Coconut oil is extracted from the meat of mature coconut fruit, which are found on specialized palm trees called cocos nucifera (coconut trees)," says Suzanne Friedler, MD, board-certified dermatologist with Advanced Dermatology PC in New York.
+"Coconut oil is extracted from the meat of mature coconut fruit, which is found on specialized palm trees called cocos nucifera (coconut trees)," says Suzanne Friedler, MD, board-certified dermatologist with Advanced Dermatology PC in New York.
 "There are different mechanical and chemical processes that are used to manufacture coconut oil—for use in skincare, unrefined (virgin or extra-virgin) cold-pressed coconut oil is what's recommended."

 This is because when coconut oil is cold pressed, meaning the oil is removed without the use of heat, the process is thought to retain more of the oil's nutrients compared to other processing methods.
 (More on that later.)